avesst/ansible-doc.nvim/README.md

 # ansible-doc.nvim
-> Simple plugin to quickly peek Ansible modules and their documentation.
+> Simple plugin to quickly peek Ansible plugins and their documentation.

 ## Requirements
 - Neovim >= 0.7.0